CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.1.1.4 Protection against malicious programs.txt

 ### 2 1 Software vulnerabilities and drive-by downloads

-If IT systems are not adequately protected against malicious programs, which also requires, among other things, that patches are brought in quickly and the protection mechanisms of application programs such as browsers are correctly configured, software vulnerabilities can be exploited to execute malicious code.
+If IT systems are not adequately protected against malicious programs, which also requires, among other things, that patches have been brought in quickly and the protection mechanisms of application programs such as browsers are correctly configured, software vulnerabilities can be exploited to execute malicious code.
 In the so-called drive-by downloads, for example, it is sufficient to visit a malicious website.
 A vulnerability in the browser or in an installed plug-in such as Java or Adobe Flash can then be exploited to infect the IT system and provide the attacker with extensive control and access to the network of an institution.
 Particularly at risk here are IT systems that are not regularly updated, such as many smartphones.

 ### 2 2 Blackmail by ransomware

 A common type of malware is ransomware.
-This encrypts the data of the infected IT system as well as often other data that can be reached via network shares.
+This encrypts the data of the infected IT system as well as frequently other data that can be reached via network shares.
 As a rule, the attackers use encryption methods that can not be reversed without knowing the key, thus forcing their victims to spend large sums of money.
 If there is no effective protection against malicious programs and no additional precautions like data backups are made, there can be significant restrictions on the availability of information as well as massive financial and image damage.

-### 2 3 Targeted Attacks and Social EngineeringInstitutions are often attacked with customized malicious programs.
+### 2 3 Targeted Attacks and Social Engineering
+Institutions are often attacked with customized malicious programs.
 This z.
 B. Leading executives through social engineering methods to open malicious email attachments.
 Tailor-made malicious programs often can not be detected directly by virus protection programs.
 The human resources department of an institution, for example, can be a target, for example by malicious application documents are sent by electronic means.
 If the attacker has been able to infect an IT system in this way, he can spread within the institution and, for example, steal, manipulate or destroy information.

 ### 2 4 Mobile media infections